savonet/liquidsoap/doc/content/metadata.md

   [("title","#{title} - www.station.com")]
 end

-# Apply map_metadata to s using append_title
+# Apply metadata.map to s using append_title
 s = metadata.map(append_title, s)
 ```

-The effect of `map_metadata` by default is to update the metadata with the
+The effect of `metadata.map` by default is to update the metadata with the
 returned values.
 Hence in the function `append_title` defined in the code above
 returns a new metadata for the label `title` and the other metadata remain
 untouched.
 You can change this by using the `update` option, and you can also
 remove any metadata (even empty one) using the `strip` option.

-See the documentation on `map_metadata` for more details.
+See the documentation on `metadata.map` for more details.

 Insert metadata
 ---------------